calliope-project/calliope/docs/creating/yaml.md

-# Brief introduction to YAML as used in Calliope
+# YAML as used in Calliope

 All model configuration/definition files (with the exception of tabular data files) are in the YAML format, "a human friendly data serialisation standard for all programming languages".